 Attention: In unclear situations, EGCA may ask the athlete to provide proof of residence.

-(9) In EGCA Youth (U23) Championships it is mandatory for the clubs to send with the entry form a photo of ID / passport of each athlete that we can ensure their age;
+(9) In EGCA Youth (U23) Championships it is mandatory for the clubs to send with the entry form a photo of ID / passport of each athlete so that we can ensure their age;

 (10) Failure to comply with registration rules results in a 10-0 loss in the game.